-This process contains events related to the DSG Client Controller operational indications to the CM.
-This event process is divided in two sub-processes: DSG OPERATION and DSG TIMEOUT.
-The Error Code Set used for these events are G01 and G02
+The DSG Event extensions herein designated as "dsgOper" cover events generated during either initialization or operation.
+These event processes are divided into two sub-processes: DSG OPERATION and DSG TIMEOUT.
+The Error Code Set used for these events are G01 and G02.